-Using our GRADE tool, we can demonstrate that over a ten-year period, 2,421 child deaths could be averted if the revenue lost to tax abuses in Lesotho were curtailed.

-Impact on maternal survival in Lesotho Using our GRADE tool, we can demonstrate that over a ten-year period, 249 maternal deaths could be averted if the revenue lost to tax abuses in Lesotho were curtailed.
+Using our GRADE tool, we can demonstrate that over a ten-year period, 2532 child deaths could be averted if the revenue lost to tax abuses in Lesotho were curtailed.
+Figure 4 Projection for Lesotho: Under-5 survival Projection for Lesotho: Child school years (SDG 4) Impact on maternal survival in Lesotho Using our GRADE tool, we can demonstrate that over a ten-year period, 254 maternal deaths could be averted if the revenue lost to tax abuses in Lesotho were curtailed.
 Projection for Lesotho: Maternal survival (SDG 3)

-Figure 5 Projection for Lesotho: Maternal survival Total harm caused to Lesotho through tax abuses To summarise, we estimate that over a ten-year period, 2,421 Under-5 deaths would be averted, children would attend school for an extra 8,191 years, 75,227 people (of which 9,250 are children) would access basic drinking water and 82,232 people (of which 10,137 are children) would access basic sanitation.
+Figure 5 Projection for Lesotho: Maternal survival Total harm caused to Lesotho through tax abuses To summarise, we estimate that over a ten-year period, 2,532 Under-5 deaths and 254 maternal deaths would be averted, 8567 children would attend school for an extra year, 86,294 people (of which 10,553 are children and 22,514 are women of reproductive age) would access basic drinking water and 93,592 people (11,460 of which are children and 24,420 are women of reproductive age) would have access to basic sanitation.
 These figures demonstrate that tax abuses have significant human consequences for people in Lesotho and must be carefully reconsidered and validate the huge potential for children if these policies are reviewed.
 The impact of curtailing these losses could make a great difference in Lesotho's ability to provide healthcare and education and reduce mortality rates.
-A minor increase in government revenue within low- and middle-income- countries will assist in the promotion of fundamental human rights, a condition of treaties such as the Universal Declaration of Human Rights and the United Nations Convention for the Rights of the Child, it is vital that the impact of tax abuses is recognised.
+A minor increase in government revenue within low-and middle-income-countries will assist in the promotion of fundamental human rights, a condition of treaties such as the Universal Declaration of Human Rights and the United Nations Convention for the Rights of the Child, it is vital that the impact of tax abuses is recognised.
 Call for Action These figures demonstrate that tax abuses come with a serious human cost and impact the right to health for many children in Lesotho.
 It is essential that governments worldwide recognise the impact tax abuses have on the Determinants of Health and mortality rates, particularly within low-income-countries.
 Allowing tax abuses to continue actively undermines fundamental human rights, which stands in direct opposition to the Universal Declaration of Human Rights and the United Nations Convention for the Rights of the Child.
 We are calling for action from leaders worldwide to take measures to prevent policies which allow tax abuses to continue.